KananakeYimsirivattana/FakeNewsDetection/README.md

 # FakeNewsDetection
+This project is based on analysis and classification of news on Twitter using an LSTM (Long Short Term Memory) and RF (Random Forest) to Identify fake news or not.

+Developed using python pythainlp for Natural Language Processing and Tensorflow, pandas with WordCloud, Sklearn and Seaborn for visualizations.
 # Dataset
-1.  ข่าวปลอม : Fake.CSV
+1. Fake news : Fake.CSV
-2.  ข่าวจริง : REAL.CSV
+2. Real news : Real.CSV
-3.  รวมไฟล์ข่าวปลอมและช่าวจริง : manual_testing.csv โดยไฟล์นี้จะกำหนดclassว่าFake คือ 0 และ Real คือ 1
+3.  manual_testing.CSV is a file that merges the two files together by categorize fake news for class 0 and Real news for class 1.
 # Libraries
 1.  pythainlp
 2.  numpy